bazimov/simple-deploy/README.rst

 =====================

 Takes 2 AMI-IDs one old, and one new.
 Gathers necessary information from old AMI-ID then launch the new ami with that info.
+Attaches newly launched instances to the ELB that is serving old ami-id instances.
 If instances launched with new AMI-ID are healthy, then deregisters old instances from ELB and terminates them.

 Requirements